rakeshec005/choicebakery/README.md

 # Choicebakery : Just For Practice &amp; FUN 😉

-Template for Bakery using CSS3, Bootstrap, Animate.css, font-awesome, jQuery &amp; wow.js
+Template for Bakery using CSS3, Bootstrap, Animate.css, font-awesome, jQuery plugins &amp; wow.js

 ### Set Up
 There is no need to set up.
 I already download all essential .js and .css file locally and store in CSS and JS folder.